 Factual Reporting: MIXED

-The Cable News Network (CNN) is an American basic cable, satellite television channel and website.
-It was founded in 1980 by American media proprietor Ted Turner as a 24-hour cable news channel; however, by April 2016, a CNN executive officially described the channel as “no longer a TV news network” and instead as “a 24-hour global multi-platform network.”
-CNN has multiple international stations covering all regions of the world.
-They have been inaccurately criticized as being fake news by President Trump and many of his supporters.
+Founded in 1980 by Ted Turner, The Cable News Network (CNN) is an American basic cable, satellite television channel, and website.
+CNN was the first 24-hour cable news channel; however, by April 2016, a CNN executive officially described the channel as “no longer a TV news network” and instead as “a 24-hour global multi-platform network.”
+CNN has multiple stations covering many countries around the world.
+They have been inaccurately characterized as being fake news by President Trump and many of his supporters.

 Funded by / Ownership